ting-prado/restaurant-page/README.md

 # Restaurant Page

 ## Introduction
 This project is meant for applying and practicing what's been learned so far in npm, webpack, and ES6 modules lesson by creating a restaurant page.
 The contents of the page will be generated using JavaScript alone.
-For now, the page is designed for PC and doesn't look good in mobile.

 ## Goals and Objectives